dagbjorn/microcoffeeoncloud/README.md

 Each microservice, apart from the authorization server and the database, is implemented by a Spring Boot application.

-The application supports both http and https on all communication channels.
+The application supports both http and https on all communication channels (apart from API Gateway which only supports https).
 However, https is a requirement in most browsers to get the HTML Geolocation API going, so https is needed to unlock all available functions in Microcoffee.

 #### microcoffeeoncloud-configserver
 Contains the configuration server for serving externalized configuration to the application.
 The configuration server is based on the Spring Cloud Config Server.